redsanket/spark/internal/hadoop/guide/core/yarn/runbook/queue-operations.rst

      yarn rmadmin -refreshQueues

+see :ref:`yarn_runbook_queue-operations`

 Delete
 ------

 - Put the queue in the ``STOPPPED`` state (see above).
-- In the capacity scheduler xml file that contains the queue configs for the specified queue, delete all properties with ``<QUEUEPATH>`` in the name.
+- In the `capacity-scheduler` xml file that contains the queue configs for the specified queue, delete all properties with ``<QUEUEPATH>`` in the name.
 - Delete the queue name from the list in the ``yarn.scheduler.capacity.<PARENTQUEUEPATH>.queues`` property.